idia640/presentations/week03/PITCHME.md

 - Generate hypotheses that explain the phenomenon.
 - Design experiments to test hypotheses.
 The experimental design should consider and rule out other explanations.
 Background research is essential to this end.
 - Collect data to test hypotheses.
-= Finally, evaluate or interpret the data.
+- Finally, evaluate or interpret the data.
-Evaluation: Interpret the data.

 Remember that there are always inferences that accompany results.
-Does this apply to the broader population, would you see the same results in the wild, etc.
+Does this apply to the broader population (internal validity), would you see the same results in the wild (ecological validity), etc.

 Surveys:

-Like experiments, surveys may be empirical from the standpoint of answering who, what, and where questions -- but, unlike experiments, they can't answer why questions.
+Like experiments, surveys may be empirical from the standpoint of answering who, what, and where questions -- but most surveys can't answer 'why' questions.
 In order to answer why questions, experiments are needed.
+Since survey results are self-reported, they are often used to look at a particular variable (such as user preference) as well as statistical correlations between variables.

+Price et al. discusses an example of how Lerner et al. (2003) conducted an Internet survey shortly after the terror attacks after 9/11.

+About 2,000 Americans (13 to 88) were asked about their reactions to the attacks and possible risk of attack.
+One group of participants were presented a photograph and audio clip that primed them for anger.
+A second group was primed for fear in the same manner.
+Participants primed for anger  perceived less risk than the participants primed for fear.
+This experiment provided support to the notion that risk perceptions are strongly tied to specific emotions.

 Ethnography: